NiccoloN/psygs-gen/README.md

 * the scripts to test the software implementation of parallel SyGS
 * the report of the project
 * the presentation slides of the project

-* the presentation video of the project
+The presentation video of the project can be found at the following link: https://youtu.be/aVdJZmJ_XEM